310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Tetora %}
 Ossu!
-Aight then, as a fellow idol unit from StarPro, we'd love to work together with you guys for this job if you’re up for it, Alkaloid!
+Aight then, as a fellow idol unit from StarPro, we'd love to work together with you guys for this job if you’re up for it, ALKALOID!

 We’ll show ya the ropes as your idol seniors~♪